mperham/connection_pool/README.md

 end
 ```

+If all the objects in the connection pool are in use, `with` will block
+until one becomes available.
+If no object is available within `:timeout` seconds,
+`with` will raise a `Timeout::Error`.

 You can also use `ConnectionPool#then` to support _both_ a
 connection pool and a raw client (requires Ruby 2.5+).